senzing-garage/stream-loader/README.md

 ## Directives

-The stream loader will inspect each incoming JSON message for a "senzingStreamLoader" JSON property name (unless altered by `SENZING_STREAM_LOADER_DIRECTIVE`).
+The stream loader will inspect each incoming JSON message for a "senzingStreamLoader" JSON property name.
 The "senzingStreamLoader" property value is used to direct the actions of the stream loader.
 The "senzingStreamLoader" property will be removed from the JSON message before the message is sent to the Senzing Engine.